eggyy1224/space_live_project/README.md

 ### Murmur Mode

-Use the `murmur-mode` API to temporarily disable the self-talk feature when testing other functions.
+Automated murmurs are disabled in the backend.
+Use the `murmur-mode` API if you need to enable or disable manual murmur handling on the frontend.

 ```bash
 curl -X POST http://localhost:8000/api/control/murmur-mode \